 Your front porch can become a mini mud room and cloakroom area, as you take off welly boots, shoes, coats and jackets before entering the house.

-Remove any items of clothing, accessories and footwear that should be hung in closets.
+If you're wondering how to decorate a front porch, start by removing any items of clothing, accessories and footwear that should be hung in closets.
 Take the opportunity to clean outdoor shoes and mud boots.

 5. Clean the inside of the front porch